Laurcons/iakabscript/SPEC.md

 nu deci bubu ii nbnbnbbbnbnnnnbb
 ```

 You can write multiple declarations on a line by separating them with `si`.
-This is not recommended, as lines can get long, but when has this stopped Ed?
+This is VERY recommended, as lines can get long, and is exactly what Ed would do.

 ```
 nu deci ilie ii gggggggg si bubu ii nbnb. nu deci iacobu ii nbbbbbb